HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 INNER JOIN Ecs ON Genbanks_Ecs.ec_id = Ecs.ec_id
 INNER JOIN Genbanks_Pdbs ON Genbanks.genbank_id = Genbanks_Pdbs.genbank_id
 INNER JOIN Pdbs ON Genbanks_Pdbs.pdb_id = Pdbs.pdb_id
+INNER JOIN Taxs ON Genbanks.taxonomy_id = Taxs.taxonomy_id
 WHERE CazyFamilies.family = 'GH3'
 ```

-88 PDB accessions were returned, and these are listed in the [repository]().
+63 PDB accessions were returned from 20 proteins, and these are listed in the [repository]().

-## 11. GH3 AND PDBs AND Bacteria
+## 12. GH3 AND Bacteria AND PDBs

 A list of all PDB accessions associated with bacterial proteins in CAZy family GH3 was retrieved using the following command: